Vikento/MyShopBlock/README.md

       - **VLook Up KPI** : this KPI is usefull to create indicor which is relative the highest, the lowest or the medium value.
         - It will give the value based on what you need (max value, min value or median value) and will apply to the field of your selection.
 Then based on your need it will show which field relative to the result you want to show.
 For instance you need to check the item name of the highest stocks from all the items : you will choose the table where you have the field *"number of stock"*, you choose the condition (Value maximum), and the field you want to see *"Name of the item"*.
-        - Only for numeric field it is applicable.
+        - Only for numeric field it is applicable (Types : COUNT, CURRENCY, DATE, DATE_TIME, DURATION, FORMULA, NUMBER, PERCENT, RATING
         - The field you want to show should be in the same table
         - Only Creator user and Editor user can create  **VLook Up KPI** .
         - the creation can be done directly with the button **"Create Vlookup indicator"** .
 The user who create the table will be added automatically.
 To add more user, it is possible to do it using the field **"--USER ONLY--"** : you add the collaborators line by line where you want the user get access to the **VLook Up KPI**